intel-iot-devkit/how-to-code-samples/README.md

 Using an Intel® Edison board, this project lets you create a smart stove top that:

--monitors the temperature using the sensor, and gives an audible notification when your food has reached the desired temperature and you need to turn down the heat;
+- monitors the temperature using the sensor, and gives an audible notification when your food has reached the desired temperature and you need to turn down the heat;
--can be accessed with your mobile phone via the built-in web interface to set the desired temperature;
+- can be accessed with your mobile phone via the built-in web interface to set the desired temperature;
--monitors for a possible fire, by using the attached flame sensor, and gives an urgent audible warning.;
+- monitors for a possible fire, by using the attached flame sensor, and gives an urgent audible warning.;
--keeps track of the cooking temperature using cloud-based data storage.
+- keeps track of the cooking temperature using cloud-based data storage.

 ## How It Works